As winter continues in much of the world, and summer is in full swing in others, where in the world should you go in the month of February?

 Another vibrant destination that will be sure to warm you up is Mexico City!
 From dry, 70-degree afternoons to colorful street art everywhere you look, this city will make you completely forget that it’s winter.
-Spend a week exploring the countless unique neighborhoods, browsing markets for a souvenir as eclectic as the city itself, and sampling all the delicious Mexican food you possibly can!
+Spend a week exploring the countless unique neighborhoods, browsing markets for a souvenir as eclectic as the city itself.
+Don’t forget to also sample all the delicious Mexican food you possibly can!

 Calling all snow bunnies and winter lovers!
 Head to Switzerland in February if you’re up for some of the best skiing anywhere in the world, plus a winter wonderland of picturesque snowy mountains.
-I spent some time in Davos, Switzerland in February back in 2017 — read about it here — and have only positive things to say!
+I spent some time in Davos, Switzerland in February back in 2017, and have only positive things to say!

 The skiing was of both better quality and better price than anything I would have found in North America, and the Swiss Alps covered with fresh powder were absolutely stunning.
 Once your skiing is complete, go snowshoeing, ice skating, or sledding.
-You can even check out one of Switzerland’s cool festivals throughout the month, beginning with the end of the International Hot Air Balloon Festival (which can start in late January), continuing with the St. Moritz White Turf horse races each Sunday, ending with the Chalandamarz festival on March 1!
+You can even check out one of Switzerland’s cool festivals throughout the month.
+February starts with the end of the International Hot Air Balloon Festival (which can start in late January), continues with the St. Moritz White Turf horse races each Sunday, and ends with the Chalandamarz festival on March 1!

 I love New Orleans at any time of the year, but it goes without saying that New Orleans in February is especially exciting because of Mardi Gras!
 The celebration is legendary in this city, and it would be an amazing experience to check off your bucket list!